 Peoples TWP offers a variety of programs for customers on low or fixed incomes or who may have special needs.
 Contact us at 1-800-222-5101 for details, eligibility requirements, and enrollment information.

 Low-Income Home Energy Assistance Program (LIHEAP)

 A federally-funded program, LIHEAP helps customers who are on a fixed income or who are low-income pay their heating bills through energy assistance grants.
 A LIHEAP grant is not a welfare program or a loan.
 You do not have to have a past due balance to receive balance.
-Applications for the 2013-2014 season are available beginning November 4, 2013.
+Applications for the 2014-2015 season will be available beginning November 3, 2014.

 Homeowners or renters may be eligible to receive LIHEAP funds if their name appears on the gas bill and if household income does not exceed the following guidelines: